80at8/dhcp-batcher/README.md

 the batcher and proxy haven't been throuroughly tested, so obviously don't use them on a production system -- I still have unit tests to write for the proxy code.
 I've tested the DHCP DORA proxying over a meraki relay, to the batcher-proxy to the client (Fluke LinkSprinter 200).

+update: throughput testing has been completed using perfdhcp, no packet drops at 1000 DHCP Discover / Offer requests / sec.
+30% packet drop at > 1000 DHCP Discover / Offer requests sec.
+Using a locked map might be the reason the performance is slow, but it should be usable for most networks where subnets have 3k to 6k clients.

 Would be nice to test the API endpoints (thx Chris!) for V1 more thorougly, and convert some of the functions to function receivers and interfaces for better unit tests and code coverage.

 ## usage flags